dio22222/Weather-API/README.md

 ```

 #### Data Collection
 Data Collection for Historical Weather Data is collected by the `/scripts/collect_data.php` script.
-That script is built with the intention of creating a CRON command that runs it once a day.
+That script is built with the intention of creating a CRON command that runs it once per day.